fritzlb/homebridge-dmxplugin/README.md

 | b / b2       | The DMX channel(s) of your light for controlling blue                                   |                                                                                                      | required with types RGB, RGBW, RGBA, RGBWA                                |
 | a / a2       | The DMX channel(s) of your light for controlling amber                                  |                                                                                                      | required with types RGBA, RGBWA                                           |
 |              |                                                                                         |                                                                                                      |                                                                           |

+Note that white and amber channels are being automatically generated and depending on your setup colors could be weird.
+In that case simply add two accessories, one for RGB and another for amber or white (or even UV (or lime if you're owning those expensive ETC colorsource lights)).